 Medical laboratory technicians (MLT) who want to advance their education and certification can earn medical laboratory science (MLT TO MLS) bachelor’s of science online at the University of Southern Mississippi’s College of Arts and Sciences.
 With no out-of-state tuition, this flexible program is also very affordable.
 Students can transfer credits from the coursework completed to earn their MLT certification, allowing them to complete their studies in as little as two years.

-Part of this program is an intensive 20-week clinical practicum at a hospital affiliated with the program.
+An intensive 20-week clinical practicum at a hospital affiliated with the program is part of this program.
 To be eligible for admission, students must already hold an associate’s degree and an MLT ASCP certification.

-Comprising 124 credits, the program includes coursework in clinical bacteriology; fundamentals of hematology; clinical chemistry; introduction to clinical immunology; clinical mycology; clinical parasitology; clinical immunodiagnostics; and clinical immunohematology.
+The program, which comprises 124 credits, includes coursework in clinical bacteriology, fundamentals of hematology, clinical chemistry, introduction to clinical immunology, clinical mycology, clinical parasitology, clinical immunodiagnostics, and clinical immunohematology.

 How Long Does it Take to Become a Medical Laboratory Scientist?